 This statement outlines the standards of professional conduct expected of students in the College of Fine Arts.
 These standards emphasize the importance of maintaining professional conduct and remaining in good academic standing with the University and the College.
-If a student's professional performance falls below minimum expectations, the faculty may issue a warning, place the student on probation with a remediation plan, or recommend dismissal from the program.
 Students in the College of Fine Arts must also adhere to the University Academic Honor Policy, Student Conduct Code, and Summons to Responsible Freedom.

 Throughout each semester, faculty are constantly assessing how well you perform in each area of the CFA's Principles of Professional Conduct - Adaptability, Resourcefulness, Tenacity, Inquiry, Self-awareness, Teamwork - or A.R.T.I.S.T. for short (please note, these expectations stand alongside any expectations already in place by the units).
 These principles are supported by research on the habits of mind, which emphasizes the importance of critical thinking, problem-solving, and lifelong learning.
 If a concern about a student's professional conduct emerges, the process begins with an instructor issuing a warning via email and copying the department chair.
 A second violation involves a departmental review, potentially resulting in a formal notification outlining specific behaviors to address.
 A third violation may lead to the implementation of a remediation plan.
-Failure to meet the remediation plan's requirements could result in dismissal from the program.
+Failure to meet the remediation plan's requirements could result in discontinuation of a major or degree for undergraduate students or dismissal from a degree program for graduate students.
 This process ensures a clear, escalating response to unprofessional behavior, providing multiple opportunities for you to correct your behavior with the support and guidance of faculty and administration.